The project:

 Alle Wahlkreise

 The electoral districts were selected to reflect the diversity of the 299 federal electoral districts based on various criteria while also allowing for comparisons.
-To draw generalizable conclusions for the institutionalization of the "Electoral District Day" format, it was important for us to include both structurally weak and strong, as well as rural and urban electoral districts in the project.
+To draw generalizable conclusions for the institutionalization of the "Constituency Day" format, it was important for us to include both structurally weak and strong, as well as rural and urban electoral districts in the project.
 Additionally, we considered the distribution of parties in the Bundestag, gender parity, and regional coverage (North, East, South, West).

-Overview of the Electoral District Day
+Overview of the Constituency Day

 Symbolhafte Darstellung des Bundestages, dem ein Gesicht gegenübergestellt ist, die durch Pfeile in beide Richtungen verknüpft sind.